AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 37: Use `accumulate` or `for_each` to summarize ranges

-`accumulate` and `for_each` are used to boil down a entire range into a single object.
+`accumulate` and `for_each` are used to boil down an entire range into a single object.

 #### `accumulate`

 The default behavior of `acumulate` is to iterate through a range and `return` a sum using `operator+`.
-However, `accumulate` can be generalized further by passing in a summarization function.
+Yet, `accumulate` can be generalized further by passing in a summarization function.

 ``` cpp